 The late-classicist Räpina Mäemõisa manor house, popularly known as Sillapää Castle, was built in the mid-19th century.
 Initially, the central part and side wings of the building were fully two stories high, while single-story galleries connected them.
 The rear of the building is adorned with four Ionic columns and a triangular pedimented portico.
 In 1924, the building began housing the predecessor of the horticultural school.
 The structure was remodeled into a fully two-story building in 1937–1938.

+At the castle museum, a ramp leads from the exterior door to the elevator at the opposite end of the building.
+The elevator provides access to the museum floor.
 Today, the manor house hosts the Räpina Local History and Horticulture Museum, Räpina Music School, and Räpina Folk School.

 Description: